 About 120 kilometers from the capital Porto Alegre and 120 kilometers from Gramado, Vale dos Vinhedos Brazil is the ideal destination for the practice of wine tourism.
 The tourist route includes many attractions, such as guided tours of small rural properties, large wineries and family-owned wineries, cheese, biscuit, sweets and jellies warehouses, bistros, handicraft workshops, among other places intended for leisure, gastronomy and appreciation of the local culture.

-There are producers of excellent quality wines spread throughout these three cities, but also in others municipalities in the mountain region.
+There are producers of excellent quality wines spread throughout these three cities, but also in other municipalities in the mountain region.
 For example Flores da Cunha, Farroupilha and the land of Pinto Bandeira.
 In addition, Caxias do Sul and Carlos Barbosa.

 But what makes Vale dos Vinhedos so unique in terms of the quality of Brazilian wines?
 The awarded and world-renowned terroir from Serra Gaúcha.
 Vineyards Valley has fertile soil and a temperature conducive to the cultivation of grapes and in 2002 the site was recognized as a Geographical Indication, being able to grant wines that meet the standards established in the Technical Specifications Notebook, the Indication of Origin (IP) seal.
 As of 2012, with the recognition of the Valley as a Denomination of Origin (DO), in order to bear this classification, products must obey more specific rules in relation to grape cultivation and wine making.